No Bread Knife? Easy to Cut Bread Without a Bread Knife

 Remember, the key is to use a tool that’s sharp and suited to the type of bread you’re cutting.
 With a little creativity and the right technique, you can enjoy perfectly sliced bread, no bread knife required!

-Step-by-step Guide: Cutting Bread without a Bread Knife
+Step-by-Step Guide: Cutting Bread Without a Bread Knife

 Step 1: Gather Your Tools